akserg/restful/README.md

 ### Application vs. Services

-The main concept of Restful is that developer might implement set of applications to process client requests splitted by reachable path.
-Main role here play Application and Services.
+The main concept of Restful is that developer might implement set of applications to process client requests by reachable path.
+Application and his Services play main role here.

 ### Application
-Application is the class the list all Services.
-Aplication could be annotated with [ApplicationPath] specifying resource to access to all services located underneath application path.
+Application is the class keeps the list Service classes.
+Aplication could be annotated with [ApplicationPath] specifying access path to all services located under application path.
-Application class is abstract so inherited class must add instantiated services to set.
+Application class is abstract.
+Class inherited from Application must add set of service instances.

 <pre class="syntax brush-javascript">
 /**